spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 Like Docker, Spoon provides command-line interfaces (`spoon`) and a scripting language (**SpoonScript**) for automating build processes.
 Spoon also provides a number of rich GUI- and web-based tools and services for building, configuring, and managing virtual environments.

 The **[Spoon Studio](/docs/building/working-with-spoon-studio)** is a graphical integrated development environment that provides a visual design environment and easy-to-use wizards for creating images.
-Spoon Studio also includes a "[Desktop Scan](/docs/building/desktop-scan)" tool that automatically detects and captures settings for any applications that are locally installed on a desktop.
+Spoon Studio also includes a [Desktop Scan](/docs/building/desktop-scan) tool that automatically detects and captures settings for any applications that are locally installed on a desktop.

 Spoon also maintains an online database of validated application templates and images for thousands of popular software applications.